Crazy-Waffle-Man/cwm.songs-datapack/README.md

 /function cwm.songs:util/give_souls_and_init
 ## Planned Features:
-Custom dimension with custom biomes, more new classes, structures, and enchantments.
+Custom dimension with custom biomes and noise settings, more new classes, structures, and enchantments.
 The folders are here, I just need to figure out what to put in them.